MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 If you aren't the administrator or owner of your Azure subscription, your account must have at least Contributor access to the resource group that contains the HDInsight cluster.

-Also, if you create an HDInsight cluster, someone with at least Contributor access to the Azure subscription must have previously registered the provider for HDInsight.
+If you create an HDInsight cluster, someone with at least Contributor access to the Azure subscription must have previously registered the provider for HDInsight.
 Provider registration happens when a user with Contributor access to the subscription creates a resource for the first time on the subscription.
 It can also be done without creating a resource if you [register a provider by using REST](https://msdn.microsoft.com/library/azure/dn790548.aspx).

 Get more information on working with access management: